Personal Trainer Jobs in USA with Visa Sponsorship

 Do personal trainers qualify for H-1B visa sponsorship?

-Most personal trainer positions don't qualify for H-1B sponsorship because they're not considered specialty occupations.
+Most personal trainer positions don't qualify for H-1B visa sponsorship because they're not considered specialty occupations.
 USCIS requires roles that specifically need a bachelor's degree in a related field.
 However, specialized positions like exercise physiologist, biomechanics specialist, or sports science researcher may qualify with proper documentation of degree requirements.

 What degree do I need for fitness industry visa sponsorship?